Travel

 Think about your visa

 For many countries there is no visa requirements.
-At the moment (end of 2022) you can arrive in Thailand and get a stamp at the airport that allows you to stay for 45 days (before it was 30 days).
+At the moment you can arrive in Thailand and get a stamp at the airport that allows you to stay for 30 days.
+After 30 days, or just before, you can leave the country by air and go back in, but you can only do it once per calendar year.
+If you’d like to stay longer, you can go to an immigration office and get another extension for another 30 days.

 Buy insurance

-Having travel insurance is not required, but I’d encourage you to buy it.
+Having travel insurance is required when applying for a visa and I’d encourage you to buy it, even if you’re not applying for it.
 This will protect you in case your flight is cancelled, delayed, or something happened to your luggage.
 It will also be useful if you have an accident.

 One month before – get vaccinated